Heritage Canyon is a 12-acre wooded structure and nature walk dotted with buildings that take the visitor back to the 1800's.

 Self-guided walking tours marked by numbered yellow arrows on brick paths will guide you through a pleasant experience.

-Donations only, except on specials days when a $2.00 admission for adults and children over 14 is requested.
+Free-will donations, except on special event days when a $2.00 admission for adults and children over 14 is requested.
 Under 14, $1.00 per child.
-All donations are used for improvement of this park.
+All donations are used for improvement of Heritage Canyon.

 The church in the Canyon is available for small weddings.
 The church seats up to 25 people.
 Cost to rent the church is $250 (includes a $50 refundable deposit).
-Please call the Heritage Canyon caretaker for details, availability and to schedule usage: 815-589-4600.
+The Heritage Canyon Chapel can be reserved by contacting the Heritage Canyon caretaker to check for date availability, to get more detailed information and to schedule your wedding event.
+Call: (815) 589-4600.

 Special Events at Heritage Canyon